-As Product Manager I often find myself being held between 2 opposite powers, each one pulling me to a different direction.
-And there I am, in the middle, holding both ends with my hands trying to hold still and not being pulled by one of them.
+As Product Manager I often find myself being held between 2 opposite powers that each one is pulling me to a different direction.
+There I am, in the middle, holding both ends with my hands, trying to hold still and not being pulled by one of them.

 Let me give you few examples.
 As PM I should be:

 Both Visionary and Execution Oriented - Look ahead, build a roadmap, plan the 'go-to-market' strategy and get to know technology trends but on the same time, focus on the 'here and now', on this quarter's detailed PRDs/User Stories, or design the business logic for a very specific feature.

 Inbound and Outbound - Work with customers and partners and "speak their language" to understand their needs and their prioritization, but on the same time work with R&D and "speak their completely different (!!) language" to get the requirements executed.

 Focus on Revenue and implement through Technology - My general goal is to generate more revenue.
 I do that by creating more value to the customers or reducing my own costs.
 It is all achieved eventually by good technological design of products and services.

 So my answer in short is YES.
 That's exactly the place of the PM to be!
 In the middle.

 The PM is like a bridge between these two ends, between these two focus areas.
 Being a solid and stable bridge between them, creates the road to Product Success.

 It's hard, occasionally even impossible.
 I sometimes find myself pulled into one side but I always force myself to get back to the center.